chrisnajman/frontend-practice-project/README.md

 Although I followed the design most of the way, I became more interested in:
 - working out how to use SVG Sprites,
-- breaking down Javascript into modules,
+- breaking down Javascript into modules, and
 - coordinating CSS Media queries and Javascript to control the mobile menu,

 than absolute fidelity to the design.